-Students receiving financial aid must have a declared degree or certificate eligible program.
+Students receiving financial aid must have a declared major in a degree or eligible certificate program.
 Students should register for courses approved for their designated degree plan/catalog year.
 Change of Major requests will be considered.
 Change of Program request forms must be submitted to the Financial Aid Office.
 A program/major change will be documented to ensure that the student's new program is tracked for SAP.